brian-watkins/best-behavior/README.md

     coverageReporter: new MonocartCoverageReporter({ ...<monocart config> }) })
   ```

+Note: For best results with code coverage, use a version of Node >= 22.8.
+This will
+ensure that code coverage for modules exercised both in node and the browser can be
+properly merged.

 You can override the default code coverage capability by providing a custom
 `CoverageReporter` via the best-behavior config file `coverageReporter` attribute.